-Not only do newcomers love Edina, but so do major corporations.
+Not only do newcomers love Edina Homes for Sale, but so do major corporations.
 Orange Julius, the nearly century-old orange beverage store; Dairy Queen, the fast food and soft-serve ice cream chain; Great Clips, the hair salon franchise; and Caribou Coffee, a coffee house chain and coffee company, are all headquartered in Edina.

 Edina has it all in terms of goods and services for families large and small.
 Parks are well equipped with activities for young and old.
 High-end boutiques and shopping malls are plentiful, and Edina is just eight miles from the Mall of America.
 Now in its 30th year, the mall is home to more than 500 stores and 60 restaurants.
 The entire family can enjoy its activities, including the SEA LIFE Minnesota Aquarium, Moose Mountain Adventure Golf, and the Amazing Mirror Maze.